ish-xyz/ish-ar.io/content/blog/kprobes_in_a_nutshell/index.md

 6. Now let's build and insert our module:

-	* Type inside your workdir:
+	* Type inside your working directory:
 		```
 		make